Monday, November 11, 2024

 Before you leave...

-All politics aside, this has been, for several reasons, a nightmare of a year for me personally.
+All politics aside, this has been, for several reasons that have nothing to do with politics, a nightmare of a year for me personally.
 Money, alas, cannot make the nightmare go away, but it can make it far easier to bear.
 Now more than ever, donations are urgently needed and profoundly appreciated.
 Here are some ways to do it:

 • New: Venmo -- username @Connie-Schmidt-42.
 Here is a direct link to the Venmo page.